 Are you a keen writer in your spare time?
 If you love expressing your creativity through words, then freelance writing is something you could do to make money from home.

 Freelance writers are classed as self-employed and typically tend to write for more than one client.
-Some freelance writers enjoy variety and will write anything from horoscopes to news articles, whilst other writers prefer to adopt a niche e.g. animals, finance, beauty etc.
+Some freelance writers enjoy variety and will write anything from horoscopes to news articles, whilst other writers prefer to adopt a niche (for example, animals, finance, beauty etc).

 The best way to start getting paid jobs is by proving that you can write well – and the best way to do this is by putting together a portfolio of all your favourite pieces of work.
 Free websites like Issuu or Medium are great for keeping your work all in one place, so that it’s easy to show to potential employers.
 It can also be useful to start a blog about something you’re passionate about, as this is when your writing will usually be at it’s best.